JaqueLB/rocketseat-codes/go-node/marketplace/README.md

 Goal: To improve the marketplace app created at module 3 lessons

-- Link for the orignal description: https://github.com/Rocketseat/bootcamp-nodejs-desafio-03
+- Link for the original description: https://github.com/Rocketseat/bootcamp-nodejs-desafio-03